 A derecho is an extensive mass of winds associated with fast-moving thunderstorms or showers.
 The term "derecho" originates from a Spanish word meaning “direct” or “straight.”
-Derecho has been used to refer to the strong winds which move in a straight line as opposed to tornadoes which are composed of “twisted” winds.
+Derecho has been used to refer to the strong winds that move in a straight line as opposed to tornadoes which are composed of “twisted” winds.
 Derechos mostly occur in the summer, especially in June and July, both in the day or night.

 Formation of Derecho Storms